taylormleigh/PaperGarden/README.md

 ### Challenges
 * I learned how to use React hooks and specifically how to create custom hooks to create a fully-functional form without utilizing a pre-made library.
 * I designed a SQL database that would be scalable with my stretch goals, yet I did it quickly enough to meet the two-day deadline.
 * I wanted to make the forms fully functional, but I had to pare down my concept.
-However, I fully designed a MySQL databse to be able to accomodate future functionality.
+However, I fully designed a MySQL database to be able to accomodate future functionality.

 ### Minimum Viable Product:
 * User can submit data and retrieve that data